chris-lamitie/ansible_roles/README.md

-# local_accounts
+# ansible_roles
-An ansible role for managing local accounts on Linux systems.
+An collection of ansible roles for managing Linux systems.

-See roles/local_accounts/README.md for more
+See each role's README.md for more informatin.